 If a student is absent, the student can sign on to their student portal and their classroom page to get the missed assignments.
 Parents/guardians should check the Parent/Student Portal for homework/assignments.
-If needed, materials may be picked up by the parent/guardian in the Guidance & Counseling Department within 2 days after the request.
+If needed, materials may be picked up by the parent/guardian in the guidance office within 2 days after the request.